 Indeed, as visitors learn, an informal network of 19 station wagons were used to form car pools providing transportation to work.

-While you can’t visit her home, it’s worth driving by the Cleveland Court apartments, where Parks lived, which is marked with an historic marker.
+While you can’t visit Park’s home, it’s worth driving by the Cleveland Court apartments, where she lived, which is marked with an historic marker.

 You’ll also want to see the empty Holt Street Baptist Church, at South Holt and Bullock streets, where 5,000 residents gathered on Dec.
 5, 1955 after Parks’ arrest, and King laid the groundwork for the nonviolent boycott that would finally end segregation in the city.

 You can hear a rare recording of his speech.
 Listen to the thundering applauds at the 4:30 mark when he says: “There comes a time when people get tired of being trampled over by the iron feet of oppression.”